Inside our private treatment rooms:

 Thai Yoga Therapy (Thai Bodywork)

 An Ancient East Asian Healing art that evolved over time in Thailand.
 This dynamic experience utilizes traditional Thai healing techniques within the lens of Thai Medical Theory, to promote overall well beingness.
 Sessions might include: deep work to the trenches of the sen, heated herbal compresses, oils/balms and tools such as cupping and/or scraping (Kroot).
 Recipients report increased flexibility, energy balance, deep relaxation,balance of heart/mind (Jai) and the union of mind, body, and breath.
+Sessions with Lise are different than those scheduled with other practitioners at TMC.
+Lise works through the Thai Yoga Therapy lens of adapting Reusi Dat Ton to the individual in a private session.

-Thai Bodywork is founded on principles rooted in Thai Medicine from the hands of the Reusi’s.
+This work is founded on principles rooted in Thai Medicine from the hands of the Reusi’s.
 Some note the Buddhist attention to centering and compare the alignment and dynamic stretching to that in Hatha Yoga, though more appropriately from Reusi Dat Ton, a Thai practice of self care and movement therapy.

 Regarding her understanding of the work: “Now that I’ve seen what I’ve seen, and felt what I’ve felt, it is as though everything is new and unknown now- so my work is slower, deeper yet softer, and far more intuitive than before.
 Less about the procedure and more about the process”